 Do you find the most intense emotions coming right to the surface at the most inappropriate time?
 Do you become upset when things remind you of the past?
 Trauma can come out in many ways.
-We worry more and are always focusing on what’s going to go wrong next instead of living life now.
+We worry more and focus on what’s going to go wrong instead of living life now.
 We lose confidence in ourselves and feel insecure.
-Emotions that were easy to control because harder to reign in: we become irritable, easily stressed out, depressed.
+Emotions that were easy to control become harder to reign in; we become irritable, easily stressed out, depressed.
 We find ourselves crying and sometimes for no apparent reason.
 We look at the future and see this difficult journey ahead and we don’t know how we’re going to do it.
 We feel alone and overwhelmed.
-If you recognized these signs, maybe you’ve tried to share it with others.

 You Don't Have To Do This Alone